Advanced-hub/Advanced-hub/README.md

 *   🌍  I'm based in KL,Malaysia
 *   ✉️  You can contact me at WhatsApp @ +60172538620 or via [LinkedIn]()
-*   🤝  I'm open to collaborating on Start ups, Business Ideas, or any other IT and AI projects
+*   🤝  I'm open to collaborating on Start ups, Business Ideas, or any other IT and AI related projects

 <!--
 ## Skills